keeweb/keeweb/CONTRIBUTING.md

 - Include tests that prove that the change works as intended and does not add regressions;
 - Document the changes in the code and/or the project's documentation;
 - Your PR must pass the CI pipeline;
-- When submitting your Pull Request, use one of the following branches:
-    - For bug fixes: `main` branch
-    - For features & functionality: `development` branch
+- When you fork our repository, ensure you fork the active `develop/*` branch.
 - Include a proper git commit message following the [Conventional Commit Specification](https://conventionalcommits.org/en/v1.0.0/#specification).

 <br />

-If all of these items are checked, the pull request is ready to be reviewed and your pull request's label will be changed to "Ready for Review".
+If all of these items are checked, the pull request is ready to be reviewed and your pull request's label will be changed to "**Ready for Review**".
 At this point, a human will need to step in and manually verify your submission.

 Once your submission has been tested and verified; it will be merged.